Andrea/BytesizeArchitectureSessionsWeb/_posts/en/2023-09-08-jean-de-barochez-experience-report.markdown

 We found in Bytesize Architecture Sessions a powerful way to keep people up to date on particular topic.
 Given a complex task at hand, which changes a lot the system and its technical behavior, using a session to then kick start a mob programming session helped in sharing knowledge, and having everyone contributing to the problem at hand.

+---

+Jean is a software engineer with affinities to software architecture, domain driven design and gardening. 🧑‍🌾 Learn more about him on [mastodon](https://mastodon.social/@jdebarochez).

+If you have used Bytesize Architecture Sessions and feel like sharing your experience reach out to Andrea via [mastodon](https://types.pl/@roundcrisis/) or [LinkedIn](https://www.linkedin.com/in/magnorsky/) so we can make it happen.